-The Consumer Protection BC Regulatory Services group
+The Consumer Protection BC Inspections & Case Management Team

 Introduction

 Consumer Protection BC is responsible for the administration and enforcement of the Business Practices and Consumer Protection Act (BPCPA), the Ticket Sales Act (TSA), the Cremation Interment and Funeral Services Act (CIFSA), and the Cremation Interment Funeral Services Regulation (CIFSR).
 The BPCPA, CIFSA, and CIFSR govern the licensing requirements for the places of interment in British Columbia.